Definition of Battery

 Objects Connected with a Person

-Common examples include purses, handbags, wallets, cell phones, other electronic devices, keys, clothing, and other objects being held by or attached to another person.
+Common examples include purses, handbags, wallets, cell phones, other electronic devices, keys, and clothing.
 Nash v.
 State, 766 So.
 2d 310 (Fla.
-4th DCA 2000) (grabbing a purse being held by the victim sufficient to constitute battery); Malczewski v.
+4th DCA 2000) (grabbing a purse); Malczewski v.
 State, 444 So.2d 1096, 1099 (Fla.
-2d DCA 1984) (stabbing money bag held by victim sufficient to constitute battery).
+2d DCA 1984) (money bag held by the victim).

 Direct Contact is not Required